xm1701/bcPRS/README.md

 ### 4) SNP heritability estimator of the two traits.
 For example, if you have access to the individual-level GWAS data, the heritability can be estimated using the GREML method https://cnsgenomics.com/software/gcta/#Overview.

-If individual-level GWAS data are not available, you can also estimate the heritability using, for example, https://github.com/bulik/ldsc, with summary-level GWAS data.
+If individual-level GWAS data are not available, you can also estimate the heritability using, for example, LDSC https://github.com/bulik/ldsc, with summary-level GWAS data.

 In addition, the GREML estimator of many complex traits have been made publicly available, such as from https://nealelab.github.io/UKBB_ldsc/ and https://atlas.ctglab.nl/.

 ### 5) Number of independent genetic variants.

 This can be obtained by performing LD-based prunning or clumping via plink (https://www.cog-genomics.org/plink2/) on your individual-level genetic data.

 Demo code of LD-based prunning with your genetic data in plink binary format (window size 50, step 5, R2 threshold 0.1):